biouno/biouno.github.io/_posts/2016-11-11-what-happens-when-you-make-a-java-member-variable-transient-in-a-jenkins-plugin.md

 It took Ioannis reporting the same issue, and some coffee, until I realized what had happened.
 Anyone who installed the 1.5.0 release, and saved the job, or had a plug-in saving the job, or if Jenkins decided to save the job, would get all the GroovyScript instances removed from the job XML.
-Meanining that the next time someone tried to execute the job, the parameters would probably be empty.
+Meaning that the next time someone tried to execute the job, the parameters would probably be empty.

 Another issue reported that the same happened to him, and suggested to remove that release, so that